acroy/Quantum.jl/README.md

 	- In-place operations (e.g. conjugate transpose)

 ###I also have a small list of optional goals which I would like to attempt, but may not have time for in a single semester:
-	- provide built-in REPL visualizations for DiracTools objects
+	- HDF5 support
 	- design a system for data visualization of common state properties/operations
-	- create a function that automatically generates an eigenbasis from an operator
-	- package DiracTools as an open-source library that other Julia users can utilize
+	- package Quantum.jl as an open-source library that other Julia users can utilize